-J.B Danquah Adu murder trial: Judge warns journalists over inaccurate reporting
+J.B Danquah Adu Murder trial: Judge warns journalists over inaccurate reporting

 Witness disagreed with defence counsel on basis that because he was the last person to interact with the deceased, the Police lenses were on him.

-Asiedu and Bossu are jointly being held following the death of the former legislature, which occurred on the early hours of February 9, 2016 at Shaishie, near East Legon in Accra.
+Asiedu and Bossu are jointly being held following the death of the former legislature, which occurred in the early hours of February 9, 2016, at Shaishie, near East Legon in Accra.

-Asiedu is being held for murder while Bossu is being held over conspiracy to commit crime to wit robbery.
+Asiedu is being held for murder while Bossu is being held over conspiracy to commit robbery.

 The court has remanded them into prison custody to reappear on April 28.